Evolutions on Mr. Phiri’s Water-Harvesting Plantation, 1995–2016

 However, others farther off in the area who do not harvest their rainwater find that their well levels continually drop and they must continually dig their wells deeper—and yet they still go dry since they extract or withdraw more water than they invest or deposit within the system.

-I found it amazing that some farmers in the area had dry wells, while the Phiris had full ponds with fish—another benefit of the abundant harvest of rain throughout the farm’s earthworks and soil.
+I found it amazing that some non-water-harvesting farmers in the area had dry wells, while the water-harvesting Phiris had full ponds with fish—another benefit of the abundant harvest of rain throughout the farm’s earthworks and soil.